DualShock4 Reverse Engineering - Part 5: Stick calibration

 Stick center calibration requires these steps:

-• Start command, which begins the calibration
+command, which begins the calibration - One or more

-• Stop command, to complete calibration and save data in the configuration flash
+command, to complete calibration and save data in the configuration flash

 Which in practice becomes like this: